U.N. nuclear watchdog could be in North Korea within weeks of a deal

 Amano said that sending in IAEA inspectors “would help to make the implementation of any agreement sustainable.”

-“It would also contribute to the denuclearization of the DPRK in a complete, verifiable and irreversible manner, as required by numerous resolutions of the Security Council,” he said.
+“It would also contribute to the denuclearisation of the DPRK in a complete, verifiable and irreversible manner, as required by numerous resolutions of the Security Council,” he said.

 The IAEA already monitors the implementation of a 2015 deal between Iran and world powers to curb its nuclear program.
 Trump withdrew the United States from the deal with Iran in May 2018.